 What should I wear?

 Comfortable loose fitting clothing is always advisable, and you can always bring your own dress and change in clinic.
 You can expect some disrobing for certain conditions such as back pain where the spine needs to be assessed/treated.

 Yes, you can do exercises to improve/maintain your body functions more efficiently to handle the challenges or difficulties during the pregnancy.
 You can also overcome common pregnancy and post-pregnancy complications like back pain, wrist pain, knee pain, muscle cramps, leg swelling etc., with specific exercises prescribed & supervised by Physiotherapist.
 Exercises can also promote natural delivery (normal delivery) and ease your pain during labour.

 Is back pain a permanent health issue?
 Will I get permanent relief from my back pain?

 No, back pain is not a permanent health issue.
 Back pain is 100% curable with Physiotherapy.
 The length of the treatment will depend upon the duration of back pain (Acute/Chronic).
 We treat back pain with the latest and advanced manual therapy techniques.

 Is neck pain curable?
 Do I need to wear a neck collar always?

-Neck pain can be relieved depending upon the cause.
+Neck pain can be relieved depending upon the cause and the nature of treatment.
 Wearing neck collar is advisable when you are unable to tolerate neck pain or your neck movements aggravating pain.

 Do I need to undergo Physiotherapy after surgery?